yjh0410/DetLAB/README.md

 | FCOS_R_50_OTA_1x               |  800,1333  |         |       |
 | FCOS-RT_R_50_OTA_3x            |  512,736   |         |       |

+All models are trained on 2 `RTX 3090` GPUs.

+All results are measured on 1 `TITAN RTX` GPU.

 ## SSDv2
 | Model                          |  scale     |   mAP   | Weight|
 |--------------------------------|------------|---------|-------|